MicrosoftDocs/windows-itpro-docs/windows/keep-secure/enable-pua-windows-defender-for-windows-10.md

 ###Use PUA audit mode in Intune

- You can detect PUA without blocking them from your client.
-Gain insights into what can be blocked.
+ You can detect PUA without blocking them from your client so you can gain insights into what can be blocked.

 1. Open PowerShell as Administrator: <br>